#110 1️⃣1️⃣0️⃣ 2429. Minimize XOR 🚀🧠

 📜 Problem Statement 📜

-Given two positive integers num1
+Given two positive integers num1 and num2, find a positive integer x such that:

-x XOR num1
+x XOR num1is minimal.

-The problem guarantees that a unique x
+The problem guarantees that a unique x exists for the given input.

 Constraints: